xingty/CatGPT/README.md

   * share

-    Use `/topic share` to share current topic directly without a confirming operation
+    Use `/topic share` to share current topic directly without a confirmation operation

   * download

-    Use `/topic download` to download current directly without a confirming operation.
+    Use `/topic download` to download current directly without a confirmation operation.

   * other characters